adilarshidin/it-company-addresses/README.md

 The search queries used: `tech`.

-The queries were used for a list of town in each of the countries.
+The queries were used for a list of town in each of the countries (alphabetically).

 * Spain: